robertgshaw2-neuralmagic/nm_projects/Monitoring-Feature/README.md

 # DeepSparse Logging

-DeepSparse Logging provides operational teams with access to telemetry necessary to monitor a ***production*** model deployment holistically.
-For users seeking to put ML into production, these data are the raw materials that underpin the monitoring processes needed to create a continual learning system that enables consistently fresh and accurate predictions in production.
+DeepSparse Logging provides operational teams with access to telemetry necessary to monitor a deployment.

+For users seeking to put ML into production, these data are the raw materials that underpin the monitoring processes needed to create a system with consistently fresh and accurate predictions.

 <p align="center">
      <img src="continual-learning.png"